xwmario/Warez/README.md

 - [The Eye ROMs](http://the-eye.eu/public/rom/) Open directory of ROMs from The Eye.
 - [myabandonware](https://www.myabandonware.com/) More than 14000 old games to download for free!
 - [Old Games Finder](http://www.oldgamesfinder.com/) Old Games Finder is an automated old games search engine. (avoid ISO Zone links, as that site is dead).
-- [The ROM Depot](https://theromdepot.com/roms/) About 3TB of ROMs.
+- [The ROM Depot](https://theromdepot.com/roms/) Around 3 TB of ROMs.

 ### Console Games
 - [/r/PkgLinks](https://www.reddit.com/r/PkgLinks/) A place to share working Playstation 4 PKGs.